 When does the program begin and end?

-The fellowship will run from January to December 2023.
+The fellowship will run from January to December of each calendar year.

 How much travel does the fellowship require?

-All fellows are required to travel to Washington, D.C., London and Canberra for one week each over the course of the 2023 calendar year.
+All fellows are required to travel to Washington, D.C., London, and Canberra for one week each over the course of the calendar year.
 Any other travel opportunities (to relevant conferences, e.g.) will be completely optional.

 When will the trips to Washington, D.C., London and Canberra will take place?